The President of the State and Mohammed bin Rashid witness the launch of the "National Genome Strategy"

 His Highness Sheikh Mohammed bin Rashid Al Maktoum affirmed that the National Genome Strategy consolidates the position of the UAE as a leading global center in the field of advanced healthcare.

-His Highness pointed out that the National Genome Strategy embodies the UAE’s vision and directions in providing advanced, world-class health care by accelerating the pace of research and applications in the areas of the genome, which contributes to enhancing the health and quality of life of community members.
+His Highness pointed out that the National Genome Strategy embodies the UAE’s vision and directions in providing advanced, world-class health care by accelerating the pace of research and applications in the areas of the genome, thus contributing to enhancing the health and quality of life of community members.

-His Highness said: “The Genome Strategy is a national system that focuses on accelerating personal healthcare solutions and priority preventive treatments for the UAE community.
-The Council will supervise the ‘One Million Genomes’ programme, which will enable the health sector to raise the level of health care.”
+His Highness said, “The genome strategy is a national system that focuses on accelerating personal healthcare solutions and priority preventive treatments for the UAE community, and the Council will supervise the (One Million Genomes) program, which will enable the health sector to raise the level of health care.”

-For her part, Her Excellency Sarah bint Yousef Al Amiri, Secretary General of the Emirates Genome Council, confirmed that the council has made great strides since its inception in developing the infrastructure that brings together organizational, research, technological and medical institutions and contributes to linking their efforts to transform studies into quality medical applications and services.
+For her part, Sarah Bint Yousef Al Amiri, Secretary-General of the Emirates Genome Council, confirmed that the Council has come a long way since its inception in developing the infrastructure that brings together organizational, research, technological and medical institutions, and contributes to linking their efforts to transform studies into quality medical applications and services.

 Al Amiri reviewed the features and objectives of the National Genomics Strategy, which seeks to provide an integrated system that contributes to enhancing health and quality of life in the country.

-Al-Amiri explained: “The strategy is based on five main axes, which are the development of a legislative system and flexible and integrated governance frameworks, the development of a unified and secure infrastructure for genetic data, the development of research and innovation capabilities and competencies in genome sciences, the focus on priority genome applications for public health, in addition to the consolidation of partnerships and aspects Collaboration in the fields of genomics and sciences.
+Al-Amiri explained that the strategy is based on five main axes: developing a legislative system and flexible and integrated governance frameworks, developing a unified and secure infrastructure for genetic data, as well as developing research and innovation capabilities and competencies in genome sciences, focusing on priority genome applications for public health, in addition to consolidating Partnerships and collaborations in the fields of genome sciences.

 She added that the UAE Genome Program is one of the most comprehensive and ambitious population genetic programs in the world, and that the genetic data being collected and analyzed contribute significantly to the development of personal and preventive health care programs in cooperation with medical and research institutions in the country.

-She said, “Today, we have a database that includes the analysis of the complete sequence of genetic data for nearly 400,000 citizens.
-This data will contribute to understanding the genetic makeup of our citizens and help them make effective decisions that affect their health and quality of life.
-It will also help medical staff improve private health care plans and programs.”
-In addition, this wealth of information will help us develop solutions that suit our Emirati genetic makeup, to reduce the spread of genetic and chronic disorders such as diabetes, blood pressure and cancer, so the efforts of all parties involved in the program continue to spread awareness to achieve the target number of million samples nationwide, and we look forward in this context to the continued participation of all members of the Emirati community and their support for the program.”
+She said: “Today we have a database that includes analysis of the complete sequence of genetic data for nearly 400,000 citizens, and this data will contribute to understanding the genetic makeup of our citizens and help them make decisions that affect their health and quality of life effectively, and will help medical staff improve health care plans and programs for each.” who are they.
+In addition, this wealth of information will help us develop solutions that are compatible with our UAE genetic makeup, to reduce the spread of genetic and chronic disorders such as diabetes, blood pressure and cancer.
+Therefore, the efforts of all parties involved in the program continue to spread awareness to achieve the target number of one million samples on At the state level, and in this context, we look forward to the continued participation of all members of the Emirati community and their support for the program.

-Her Excellency Sarah Al Amiri referred to the UAE Reference Genome Program, which is a complementary program to the UAE Genome Program, which will analyze more than 50,000 Emirati samples using new generation technology to examine genetic sequences and will allow the creation of a genetic reference that forms a basis for understanding the genetic basis of health and diseases, thus helping to identify risks.
-The genetic health of every citizen and allows early intervention to provide primary prevention and accurate personal treatments, and work is being done with the participation of elite researchers from universities and research institutions in the country.
+Al Amiri indicated that the UAE reference genome program is a complementary program to the UAE genome program, which will analyze more than 50,000 Emirati samples using new generation technology to examine genetic sequences, and will allow the creation of a genetic reference that forms a basis for understanding the genetic basis of health and diseases, thus helping to identify health risks.
+The genetics of every citizen, and allows early intervention to provide primary prevention and accurate personal treatments, and is being worked on with the participation of elite researchers from universities and research institutions in the country.

-Al-Amiri added that work is underway on a number of clinical programs that use the available genetic database, most notably the advanced testing programs for genetic diseases before marriage, and the first personalized medicine program of its kind in the region for the treatment of oncology, which targets breast cancer in its early stages, in addition to genetic pharmacology programs. , and a number of programs under development.
+Al-Amiri added that work is underway on a number of clinical programs that use the available genetic database, the most prominent of which are the advanced examination programs for genetic diseases before marriage, and the first personalized medicine program of its kind in the region for the treatment of oncology, which targets breast cancer in its early stages, in addition to pharmacy programs.
+Genetic, and a number of programs under development.

-Genome programs also contribute to creating a vital national economic sector, by attracting more partnerships with leading global institutions, in addition to attracting entrepreneurs in the sectors of artificial intelligence, medical care, scientific research, technology, pharmaceutical industries, and others, which contributes to creating jobs and opportunities for development of our national competencies in sectors and industries. the future.
+Genome programs also contribute to creating a vital national economic sector, by attracting more partnerships with leading global institutions, in addition to attracting entrepreneurs in the sectors of artificial intelligence, medical care, scientific research, technology, pharmaceutical industries, and others, which contributes to creating jobs and opportunities for the development of our national competencies in sectors and industries of the future.

 #President #State #Mohammed #bin #Rashid #witness #launch #National #Genome #Strategy